pathakdhruv/GalDynPsrFreq0/README.txt

 GalDynPsrFreq.read_parameters.Vs returns the rotational speed of the sun.

-GalDynPsrFreq.read_parameters.Rpkpc(ldeg,  bdeg,  dkpc) returns the value of Galactocentric cylindrical radius of the pulsar in kpc and GalDynPsrFreq.read_parameters.z(ldeg,  bdeg,  dkpc) returns the verical height of the pulsar from the Galactic plane.
+GalDynPsrFreq.read_parameters.Rpkpc(ldeg,  bdeg,  dkpc) returns the value of Galactocentric cylindrical radius of the pulsar in kpc.

+GalDynPsrFreq.read_parameters.z(ldeg,  bdeg,  dkpc) returns the perpendicular displacement of the pulsar from the Galactic plane.
 The meaning of the arguments are as usual.

 # 8) Calculation of instrinsic frequency derivative.
 Ordering of the arguments is important.

-First assign values of ldeg,  bdeg,  dkpc,  (meaning of the parameters are as usual) and calculate the excess terms for frequency first derivative as usual:
+First assign values of ldeg,  bdeg, and dkpc  (meaning of the parameters are as usual), and calculate the excess terms for frequency first derivative as usual:

 fex_pl =  GalDynPsrFreq.modelX.Expl(ldeg, bdeg, dkpc) # excess term parallel to the Galactic plane